Last updated: Jun 1st 2020

 4.3 Of your personal data, the information about your dogs and their behaviour, the audio, the video and the image content is stored in our AWS account and in no other system, except for the data provided by survey forms that is also stored in Typeform.
 By default, we give no-one else access to this data except you, and in case of investigating a problem in the service, our developers who may access that data only insofar as reasonably necessary to solve the problem at hand.
 You can opt-in to allow our animal trainers to view this data in order to assist you with dog training.

 4.4 We may disclose your personal data to our professional advisers insofar as reasonably necessary for the purposes of managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 5.1 We have offices and facilities in Finland.

 5.2 The hosting facilities for our website are situated in Ireland.

-5.3 Our subcontractors are situated in US and all of them comply with GDPR and EU-US Privacy Shield framework.
+5.3 Our subcontractors are situated in US and EU, and all of them comply with GDPR and EU-US Privacy Shield framework.